/**

 */ inline ComputeResourceUpdate& WithEc2Configuration(const Aws::VectorProvides information used to select Amazon Machine Images (AMIs) for EC2

 * instances in the compute environment.
-If Ec2Configuration
+If Ec2Configuration isn't

-* specified, the default is ECS_AL2
+* specified, the default is ECS_AL2.

 When updating a compute